gnicol/GitSwarm/perforce_swarm/doc/README.md

 - [Custom git hooks](hooks/custom_hooks.md) Custom git hooks (on the filesystem) for when web hooks aren't enough.
 - [System hooks](system_hooks/system_hooks.md) Notifications when users, projects and keys are changed.
 - [Security](security/README.md) Learn what you can do to further secure your GitSwarm instance.
-- [Update](update/README.md) Update guide to upgrade your installation.
 - [Welcome message](customization/welcome_message.md) Add a custom welcome message to the sign-in page.
 - [Issue closing](customization/issue_closing.md) Customize how to close an issue from commit messages.
 - [Libravatar](customization/libravatar.md) Use Libravatar for user avatars.